 5. Consider the benefits of graduating to a regular card

-There’s no reason to not switch your student card to a regular card if you can qualify for one, experts said.
+There’s no reason to not switch your student card to a regular points or cash back credit card if you can qualify for one, experts said.

-Down the road, if you want add another card to your wallet, look around for one that complements your existing card.
-“Maybe you had a student card that was had no perks,” Harzog said.
+Before applying for more cards, first, see if your current bank will let you transition from a student card to a regular rewards card.
+Down the road, if you want to add another card to your wallet, look around for one that complements your existing card.
+“Maybe you had a student card that had no perks,” Harzog said.
 “Or it had minimum rewards or cash back, and you’d like to get something with airline rewards or something like that.”

-Take your time and think about what you need, experts said.
+Take your time and think about what you need.
 When it comes to credit cards, there’s no one-size-fits-all solution.
 “It’s different for every person,” Harzog said.